HeikoKramer/webDev/javascript_notes.md

 I'm following this video and writing things down. <br>
 I'm using the **scrimba.com** console to play around and verify everything before I'm adding it to the notes. <br>
 <br>
-When I'm done with the video, I'll continue with the **Eloquent JavaScript book**. <br>
-I won't specifically quote or link those two sources further from here. <br> Whenever I find additional interesting content like [Kirupa's tutorial on random items from an arry](https://github.com/HeikoKramer/JavaScript/blob/main/javascript_notes.md#picking-a-random-item-from-an-array), I'll add it to the notes by naming the source. <br>
+Whenever I find additional interesting content like [Kirupa's tutorial on random items from an arry](https://github.com/HeikoKramer/JavaScript/blob/main/javascript_notes.md#picking-a-random-item-from-an-array), I'll add it to the notes by naming the source. <br>

 ## How to install / run JavaScript